-Composition, color, narrative, these are the tools in Maggie Hickman’s arsenal.
-Approaching filmmaking from the photography world, Maggie discovered that the moving image could be as artful and engaging as the beautiful still images that she crafted in the years before embarking on a film production career.
-But embracing her creative side required that she also exercise a high level of business acumen.
+At all times, Maggie could draw on the innate tools of composition, color, and narrative.
+Approaching the cinematic process from a photographer's perspective, she discovered that the moving image could be as artful and engaging as the beautiful still images that she crafted in the years before embarking on a film production career.
+But embracing her creative side also required an exercise of a high level of business acumen.

 Maggie recognized that she needed to start with a proper business entity foundation, and in 2012, she formed JWH Productions, LLC.
 And as the movie industry exploded in Georgia, Maggie managed the corporate affairs of the business, together with performing production duties, including but not limited to cinematography, editing, directing, and website and graphic design.
 Learning to use the tools of production while understanding the important business aspects have made Maggie a well-rounded producer that respected both the creative craft and the financial pieces of every project.